Programmes

 Operational Net Zero Church

-Achievement of long-term target for Scope 1-2 for 2 years consecutively prior**
+Achievement of long-term targets (90% reduction) for Scope 1-2 emissions*

-- Conduct a baseline GHG emissions inventory for your church and guide you on how to collect the data required;
+1. Conduct a baseline carbon emissions inventory for your church and guide you on how to collect the data required;

-- Compare your church’s emissions to OFW’s database of churches; and
+2. Compare your church’s carbon emissions to OFW’s database of churches; and

-- Propose next steps for your church to reduce its GHG emissions; and
+3. Propose next steps for your church to reduce its carbon emissions; and

-- Conduct annual GHG emissions inventories to track your progress towards Net Zero.
+4. Conduct annual carbon emissions inventories to track your progress towards Net Zero.

 The scope of our inventory is designed to be as comprehensive as possible while minimising the burden of data collection on you.
 Most information can be easily obtained by office staff, with the exception of one 3-minute survey to be conducted in your service.